skergoat/Minichat-with-Node.js/README.md

 # minichat
 My first try on Node.js.
-It's just an uncompleted and boring little chat
+It's just an uncomplete and boring little chat

 This minichat is made with socket, so it works in real time.